need47/fselector/README.md

  - by a single algorithm
  - by multiple algorithms in a tandem manner
- - by multiple algorithms in a consensus manner
+ - by multiple algorithms in an ensemble manner

 **4. availabe normalization and discretization algorithms for continuous feature**